 clockwise and anti, riotous they run.

-hoof imprints indent much messed mud.
+joyous imprints indent wet messed mud.

-soon to be saddled, bridled and reined.
+soon they’ll be saddled, bridled and reined….